kekayan/notes/_posts/2020-05-23-django-deploy-to-heroku.md

 ```

 ### To serve static files we need whitenoise :gift:
-We need to add `whitenoise` to our `requirements.txt` file as well.
+We need to add `whitenoise` to our `requirements.txt` file as well to serve the static files.

 To install in environment
 ```
 pip install whitenoise